 Randy and Liz: “A Match Made in Heaven” — or was it?

 For a big part of the day, we did what they call b-roll.
 For those who do not know what b-roll is, instead of only rolling interview footage face to face indoors, it’s when they film somebody attempting to look natural while walking around outside with cameras on them.
 If you’ve never been filmed for b-roll before, it is quite an awkward experience!
-We did this for a few hours and went to the place where Randy hit the tree which made the cut into the documentary, but the majority of the other b-roll we filmed did not.
+We did this for a few hours and went to the place where Randy hit the tree, which made the cut into the documentary, but most of the other b-roll we filmed did not.

 Around mid-day, we had lunch.
-I guess they’re union so we had to cease working for a short while due to that, but even so, it was a long day.
-I thought it would only be for an hour or two but we ended up filming for the entirety of the day.
+I guess they’re union, so we had to cease working for a short while due to that, but even so, it was a long day.
+I thought it would only be for an hour or two, but we ended up filming for the entirety of the day.

 The ironic thing was that Pat Patterson is one of the main reasons Randy left WWE.
 He couldn’t stand him for another minute.
-It’s not that he didn’t respect his work or his brain, he just felt Pat was an enemy each day of the years he spent there.
-Randy never forgave Pat Patterson for not including our father in WWF’s 1987 Legends Battle Royal at the Meadowlands in East Rutherford, New Jersey despite my brother asking a few times that he be included.
+It’s not that he didn’t respect his work or his brain; he just felt Pat was an enemy each day of the years he spent there.
+Randy never forgave Pat Patterson for not including our father in WWF’s 1987 Legends Battle Royal at the Meadowlands in East Rutherford, New Jersey, despite my brother asking a few times that he be included.
 Obviously, Tony Garea and Nick Bockwinkel were still too young to be amongst that ancient group!
 So rather than beating Pat Patterson up, Randy went to the WCW and took Slim Jim with him to the tune of $750,000.

 My thoughts on the inclusion of Linda Hogan in Randy and Liz’s episode of Viceland’s Dark Side of the Ring